Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/humanoid/drow-acolyte-oota.md

 "skillsaves":
   "Medicine": !!int "4"
   "Religion": !!int "2"
-"senses": "passive Perception 12"
-"languages": "any one language (usually Common)"
+"senses": "darkvision 120 ft., passive Perception 12" "languages": "any one language (usually Common), Elvish" "cr": "1/4"
-"cr": "1/4"
 "traits":
 - "desc": "The acolyte is a 1st-level spellcaster.
 Its spellcasting ability is Wisdom\